Planning For Your Trip; Practice 3-1-1

 - Be prepared.
 Practicing 3-1-1 will ensure a faster and easier checkpoint experience.

-- 3-1-1 for carry-ons = 3-ounce (or smaller) bottles placed in 1 quart-sized, clear plastic, zip-top bag; 1 bag per passenger placed in screening bin.
+- 3-1-1 for Carry-ons = 3-ounce (or smaller) bottles placed in a single quart-sized, clear plastic, zip-top bag; one bag per passenger placed in screening bin.
 One bag per person limits the total liquid volume each traveler can carry on.

 - Consolidating bottles into one bag to be X-rayed separately speeds screening.